 Build tray In the print preparation application: The surface displayed on the screen that represents the actual build tray in the printer.

-In the printer: The surface upon which models are produced.
+In the printer: The substrate for 3D printing.

-Cleaning fluid Cleanser for flushing material feed tubes and the printing block, used to completely remove Model and Support material from the system before loading another type of material in the printer and before long-term shutdown.
+Cleaning fluid Cleanser for flushing material feed tubes and the printing block, used to completely remove model and support material from the system before loading another type of material in the printer and before long-term shutdown.
 The cleaning fluid is supplied in material cartridges.

-Client/user workstation
+Client/user The workstation on which sof

-The workstation on which software is installed for preparing build trays for production on PolyJet printers.
+Client/user The workstation on which software is installed for preparing build trays workstation for production on PolyJet printers.
 (There is no limit to the number of client workstations.)

-ConnexTM The technology of printing models by jetting multiple materials simultaneously from the print heads.
-This technology enables Objet500 printers to print in Digital Material mode.
+ConnexTM The technology of producing 3D prints by jetting multiple materials simultaneously from the print heads.
+This technology enables Objet260 printers to print in Digital Material mode.